vbhat4/RubricEval/data/benchmark/rubriceval_stanford_ml/readable_dataset/information.md

 \]
 Since \(\operatorname{I}_{\ell, \mathcal{V}}(X; Y) \neq \operatorname{I}_{\ell, \mathcal{V}}(Y; X)\), utilitarian information is not symmetric.

 *Machine Learning Perspective:* In practical machine learning, predicting a target variable from features is often easier than the reverse.
 For example, in classification tasks, predicting the class label (a lower-dimensional output) from features (often high-dimensional and complex) is generally more straightforward than predicting the features given the class label.
+This asymmetry is captured by utilitarian information, reflecting the practical differences in predictive power between features and targets.

 ## Non-Negativity